inancdericioglu/inancdericioglu.github.io/_posts/2018-4-8-Introduction.md

 ---

 I spend a lot of my time learning and creating, and I'm trying to be better about documenting the process.
-I can also take advantage of the internet's ability to remember *forever* and can store some memories here, to access later.
-This post will be a summary of some projects I worked on with colleagues while I was in school and when I first began to teach.
+To that end, this post will be a summary of some projects I worked on with colleagues while I was in school and when I first began to teach.

 **Project 1: Activity Recognition**